ms-iot/iot-adk-addonkit/Tools/README.md

     Add-IoTSecurityPackages
     ```

-5. Now that the new security packages are created, include the Security features `Sec_BitLocker`,`Sec_SecureBootTest` and `Sec_DeviceGuardTest` in the oeminputxml file.
+5. Now that the new security packages are created, include the Security features `SEC_BITLOCKER`,`SEC_SECUREBOOT_TEST` and `SEC_DEVICEGUARD_TEST` in the oeminputxml file.
     ```powershell
-    Add-IoTProductFeature MyProduct All Sec_BitLocker -OEM
+    Add-IoTProductFeature MyProduct All SEC_BITLOCKER -OEM
-    Add-IoTProductFeature MyProduct All Sec_SecureBootTest -OEM
+    Add-IoTProductFeature MyProduct All SEC_SECUREBOOT_TEST -OEM
-    Add-IoTProductFeature MyProduct All Sec_DeviceGuardTest -OEM
+    Add-IoTProductFeature MyProduct All SEC_DEVICEGUARD_TEST -OEM
     ```

 6. You can build the above packages using `buildpkg` command discussed earlier and create an FFU using `buildimage` command.